tonHS/Privacy_Impact_Assessment_Agent/PIA_skill.md

 - Has a Privacy Officer (Person in Charge of the Protection of Personal Information) been designated, and is their title and contact information published on the organization's website (s.
 3.1)?
 - Has a privacy governance framework (policies and practices about retention, destruction, roles, and complaint handling) been adopted and published in clear, simple language (s.
 3.2)?
-- Does this project involve the acquisition, development, or overhaul of an information system or electronic service delivery involving PI — triggering a mandatory PIA proportionate to sensitivity, purposes, quantity, distribution, and medium (s.
+- !!Does this project involve the acquisition, development, or overhaul of an information system or electronic service delivery involving PI — triggering a mandatory PIA proportionate to sensitivity, purposes, quantity, distribution, and medium (s.
 3.3)?
-- Is consent manifest, free, informed, given for specific purposes, granular, and presented separately from any other information; and, for sensitive PI, expressly given (s.
+- !!Is consent manifest, free, informed, given for specific purposes and presented separately from any other information; and, for sensitive PI, expressly given (s.
 14)?
-- For minors under 14, is consent obtained from a parent or guardian; and is the use of PI of minors subject to heightened scrutiny (s.
+- For minors under 14, is consent obtained from a parent or guardian (s.
 14)?
 - Have privacy-protective default settings (privacy by default) been configured for any technological product or service offered to the public (s.
 9.1)?
 - Are individuals informed before collection of: the purposes, means of collection, rights of access/rectification, right to withdraw consent, name of any third party for whom collection is made, and the possibility of disclosure outside Quebec (s.
 8)?
 - Is automated decision-making disclosed at or before the decision, with the individual offered the right to be informed of the PI used, the reasons and principal factors, and the opportunity to submit observations to a person who can review the decision (s.
-12.2)?
+12.1)?
-- Are portability requests supported by providing computerized PI in a structured, commonly used technological format, and is there a process to communicate it to a third party on request (s.
+- Are portability requests supported by providing computerized PI, not including inferred data, in a structured, commonly used technological format, and is there a process to communicate it to a third party on request (s.
 27)?
 - Is there a process to de-index or cease dissemination of PI on request where dissemination causes serious injury that outweighs the public interest (s.
 28.1)?
 - Is there a documented process to handle confidentiality incidents: take reasonable measures to reduce risk and prevent recurrence; notify the CAI and affected individuals where the incident presents a risk of serious injury; and maintain an incident register (s.
 3.5; s.
 3.8)?
 - For any communication of PI outside Quebec: has a transfer-specific PIA been conducted assessing legal framework adequacy in the receiving jurisdiction, and is there a written agreement in place (s.
 17)?
 - Has PI been destroyed or anonymized once the purposes for which it was collected or used have been achieved, applying generally accepted best practices (s.
 23)?
 - Are biometric databases declared to the CAI at least 60 days before being put into service (Act to establish a legal framework for information technology, CQLR c.
 C-1.1, s.
 45)?

-### 5f.
-GDPR — Specific Questions (if applicable)

-- What is the lawful basis for each processing activity under Art.
-6, and for special-category data, the additional condition under Art.
-9?
-- Are the Art.
-13/14 transparency requirements met in the privacy notice (identity of controller, purposes, legal basis, recipients, retention, rights, source where collected indirectly)?
-- Are data subject rights operational: access (Art.
-15), rectification (Art.
-16), erasure (Art.
-17), restriction (Art.
-18), portability (Art.
-20), objection (Art.
-21), and rights related to automated decision-making (Art.
-22)?
-- Is a DPIA required under Art.
-35 (e.g., systematic and extensive profiling with significant effects, large-scale processing of special-category data, large-scale systematic monitoring)?
-Has it been completed and reviewed?
-- Has a Data Protection Officer been appointed where required (Art.
-37), and is their contact information published?
-- For transfers outside the EEA: is there a valid Art.
-45 adequacy decision, an Art.
-46 transfer mechanism (SCCs, BCRs), or an Art.
-49 derogation?
-Has a Transfer Impact Assessment been performed in line with EDPB Recommendations 01/2020 post-*Schrems II*?
-- Is a data processor agreement under Art.
-28 in place with all processors, addressing the eight required topics?
-- Is there a process to notify the supervisory authority within 72 hours of becoming aware of a personal data breach (Art.
-33), and to notify affected data subjects without undue delay where the breach is likely to result in a high risk to their rights and freedoms (Art.
-34)?
-- Are records of processing activities maintained under Art.
-30?

 ### 5g.
 Individual Rights — Operational

-- Is there a documented, accessible, and free intake channel for individuals to exercise their rights (access, correction, deletion, withdrawal of consent, portability, objection, automated-decision review)?
+- Is there a documented, accessible, and free intake channel for individuals to exercise their rights (access, correction, deletion, withdrawal of consent, portability, automated-decision review)?
-- Are response timelines tracked against each applicable law (PIPEDA: 30 days; BC PIPA: 30 business days; Alberta PIPA: 45 days; Quebec Law 25: 30 days; GDPR: 1 month, extendable by 2 months for complex requests)?
+- Are response timelines tracked against each applicable law (PIPEDA: 30 days; BC PIPA: 30 business days; Alberta PIPA: 45 days; Quebec Law 25: 30 days)?
 - Where a request is refused, is a written response provided that states the reason, the statutory exception relied on, and the individual's right to complain to the relevant Commissioner/CAI/supervisory authority?
 - Is identity-verification proportionate (no excessive PI demanded just to verify the requester)?